What is BASICS?

 Brief Alcohol Screening Intervention for College Students (BASICS) is a way to reduce alcohol related risk NOW preventing alcohol dependence in the FUTURE.

 How It Works

-Students must complete two 60 minute sessions with a counselor.
+Students must complete two 60 minute sessions with a trained provider.

 - The first session is to assess drinking patterns, related attitudes about alcohol, and motivation to change drinking habits. eCHUG and eTOKE are used to help assess substance patterns and behaviors.

 - The second is to get feedback about personal risk factors and advice about ways to moderate drinking.

 Students also receive computer generated personalized feedback summarizing the reviewed material.